afarabee/lovestory-builder/USER_STORY_CREATION_FLOW.md

     - Tone: Professional and concise
     - Format: Must follow: "As a [user], I want [goal] so that [benefit]".
     ```
+- If project has uploaded files:
+  - Extract text
+  - Chunk into passages
+  - Generate embeddings
+  - Query vector DB using prompt context
+  - Inject top-N matches into LLM prompt
-- 🔄 This context is prepended to the prompt before calling the LLM
+- This context is prepended to the prompt before calling the LLM
-- 🧠 **Component**: `PromptTemplate`, optionally `MultiPromptChain` or memory-injected chain
+- Use embeddings to retrieve relevant stories from past examples (RAG input boost)
+- Construct final system prompt (prepended)
+- Component: `PromptTemplate` + `VectorStoreRetriever`

 ---